AmirJamshidiBandari/MIPS32_Summary/Verification/VERIFICATION_SUMMARY_PUBLIC.md

 ## Verification Methodology

-The CPU was verified using a combination of instruction-memory test programs, SystemVerilog testbenches, waveform inspection, and self-checking tests.
+The CPU was verified using a combination of instruction test programs, SystemVerilog testbenches, waveform inspection, and self-checking tests.

 The verification process focused on:

 - Confirming correct instruction execution
 - Checking register and memory updates
-- Validating control-signal behavior
+- Validating control signal behavior
 - Debugging incorrect or undefined signal behavior
 - Re-testing each fixed module
 - Verifying the complete CPU after individual modules were tested